 I agree.
 I don’t use paper planners otherwise.
 It’s almost like a daily exercise to focus.
 It doesn’t, in any way, replace my Todoist or any of the other project management tools that I have online.

 One thing that I do that Mike Vardy taught me, the productivityist.
-I’ll include links to all these things in our show notes, by the way listeners.
 In the episode on my other show, on Get Yourself Optimized, that’s definitely something you’re gonna wanna listen to, the Mike Vardy episode.
 He talks about the three absolutes that you should do everyday.
 Maybe sometimes you don’t get those done but most of the time you get all three done and they should not be onerous or impossible to complete in one day.
 At least one should be super easy like make that phone call you’ve been procrastinating but it’s a five minute call, you can totally fit it in, it’s just that you’ve been procrastinating it.
 The three absolutes to something that I’ve been incorporating into my morning routine and it’s very powerful.

 What are the other two?